wooyek/jira-sandbox/README.md

 ### Manual install

-If you like to have total control over what and how software is intalled on your machine, please install there manually:
+If you like to have total control over what and how software is installed on your machine, please install the below software manually:

 - https://www.virtualbox.org
 - https://www.vagrantup.com